NadiDami/CrowdHailer.github.io/_drafts/ddd/repos.md

 ### Building the Repository
 Once we know how we would like to use our repository, we can set about implementing it.
 There are several ways to go about this but I always try to go for the simplest.

 There are some very capable Object Relational Mappers available, the best being [Sequel](http://sequel.jeremyevans.net/).
 I don't want to reinvent handling SQL so I build on top of the Sequel library.
-The following implementation will realise the behavior above:
+The following implementation will realise the behaviour above:

 ```rb
 # {% highlight ruby %}